This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 When I was in graduate school, I was able to handle a double load of courses while working full time because I took half my classes in person and half online with classes offered by my school and a partnering local college.
-My husband’s classes are a special distance learning program designed by Old Dominion University for submariners that use a combination of a textbook, lecture notes, and filmed presentations.
-Online classes, or classes that are mostly online with only occasional in-person meet ups, are a fantastic choice for parents with little ones at home because they allow you to “attend” class when it works best for you.
-Picking an online program can also give you a greater range of choices, especially if you don’t live near a large university.
-For example, if staying home with your littles sparks an interest in guiding and helping children, you might want to consider school counseling masters programs.
-Working for schools also comes with the distinct advantage of having most of the summer free so you can spend time home with your kids!
-Both of my paternal grandparents were educators so they were able spend time in West Virginia each summer (at the family property I’m always talking about) no matter where they lived during the school year.
+My husband's classes are a special distance learning program designed by Old Dominion University for submariners that use a combination of a textbook, lecture notes, and filmed presentations.
+Online classes, or classes that are mostly online with only occasional in-person meet ups, are a fantastic choice for parents with little ones at home because they allow you to "attend" class when it works best for you.
+Picking an online program can also give you a greater range of choices, especially if you don't live near a large university.
+For example, if staying home with your littles sparks an interest in guiding and helping children, you might want to consider always talking about) no matter where they lived during the school year.

 Regardless of your degree program, school, or whether you're taking in person or online classes, the trick to succeeding in classes as a parent is actually finding the time to study!
 Here are a few of the things we've found that work:

 Take advantage of all those small, free moments during the day